code4esp32/MS5xxx-sensors/README.md

 - can read and understand datasheets
 - code native ESP-IDF FreeRTOS applications

-Feel free to use in any way desired.
+Feel free to use in any way whatsoever.